Three Sisters (1970 film)

 Three Sisters is a 1970 British drama film starring Alan Bates, Laurence Olivier and Joan Plowright, based on the 1901 play by Anton Chekhov.
 Olivier also directed, with co-director John Sichel; it was the final feature film directed by Olivier.
 The film was based on a 1967 theatre production that Olivier had directed at the Royal National Theatre.
 Both the theatrical production and the film used the translation from the original Russian by Moura Budberg.
 The film was released in the U.S. in 1974 as part of the American Film Theatre.
 This was a series of thirteen film adaptations of stage plays shown to subscribers at about 500 movie theaters across the country.

+Plot

+In a small Russian town at the turn of the century, three sisters - Olga, Irina (Louise Purnell) and Masha - and their brother Andrei live, but dream daily of their return to their former home in Moscow, where life is charming, stimulating and meaningful.
+But for now, they exist in a malaise of dissatisfaction.
+Soldiers from the local military post provide them some companionship and society, but nothing can suffice to replace Moscow in their hopes.
+Andrei marries a provincial girl, Natasha, and begins to settle into a life of much less meaning than he had hoped.
+Natasha begins to run the family her way.
+Masha, though married, yearns for the sophisticated life and begins a dalliance with Vershinin, an Army Colonel with a sick and suicidal wife.
+Even Irina, the freshest, most optimistic of the sisters, begins to waver in her dreams until, finally, tragedy strikes.